 Each student center displays unique characteristics and which include dining services, Barnes & Noble, fitness center, gaming lounge, TV room and more.

-Educational Accessibility services (disability support)
+Educational accessibility services (disability support)

 The Office of Educational Accessibility provides students with disabilities programmatic and physical access in compliance with section 504 of the Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act of Amended, of 2008, and the Rehabilitation Act Amendments of the Workforce Investment Act of 1998.

 It is the student’s responsibility to contact their campus Educational Accessibility Services representative to request an accommodation.
 Requests for accommodations should be made to the designated campus educational accessibility counselor at least 30 days before classes begin.
 Documentation must be provided to support the need for accommodations.
-Guidelines for documentation are available from campus educational accessibility counselors and the online website.
+Guidelines for documentation are available from campus educational accessibility counselors and the online website. **Students who have been hospitalized (for medical or psychiatric reasons) unexpectedly during the semester should contact the Office of Educational Accessibility Counselor for support and connection to college resources.

 Tidewater Community College does not provide health services, emergency or otherwise.
 In case of emergency, call 911 or ask others to call 911.